-This chapter describes the steps required to install a memory upgrade on HP 9000/K100 servers, including:
+The steps required for memory upgrade installation on HP 9000/K100 servers include:

 - Checking Existing System Memory

 - System Shutdown

 - Gaining Access to Memory

 - Memory Configuration

 - Memory SIMM Installation

 - System Reassembly

 Electrostatic Discharge (ESD) Precautions

 When performing the upgrade procedures in this guide, you must observe the following antistatic precautions to prevent damage to memory boards and system components from electrostatic discharge.
 An ESD kit (HP P/N A3024-80004) is supplied with your memory upgrade kit.
 This ESD kit contains one wrist strap, one conductive sheet, and one anti-static foam pad.